Graphically Structured Diffusion Models

-All of our experiments rely on structured attention for their good performance, and the positive effect remains even after removing intermediate variables.
-We saw this for the Boolean circuit in \cref{sec:intermediate_variables} and here show experiments for Sudoku in \cref{fig:sudoku_correct}, sorting lists of length $n=20$ in \cref{fig:sorting_ablation}, and BCMF of various dimensionalities in \cref{fig:bmf-intermediate-variables-vs-dimensions}.
-These are relatively simple ablations in that we do not vary the dimensionality during training but, even so, imposing structure leads to significant improvements in each case, especially in combination with intermediate variables.
+All of our experiments rely on structured attention for their good performance, and the positive effect remains to a lesser extent after removing intermediate variables.
+We saw this for the Boolean circuit in \cref{sec:intermediate_variables} and here show experiments in \cref{fig:scaling-results} for Sudoku, sorting, and BCMF of various dimensionalities.
+Imposing structure leads to significant improvements in each case, especially in combination with intermediate variables.
+We ablate intermediate variables in the same figure, as well as for the Boolean circuit in \cref{fig:boolean-intermediate-vars-demonstration}.
+The combination of structured attention and intermediate variables is extremely helpful in all cases, ensuring that the error remains low for all tested problem dimensions, even when the baselines perform no better than random chance.

-We ablate intermediate variables in the same figures.
-In combination with structured attention, including intermediate variables is extremely helpful in all cases.
-For BCMF the intermediate variables reduced the error in \cref{fig:bmf-intermediate-variables-vs-dimensions} by an average factor of roughly $4.3$.
-For the Boolean circuit, structured attention removes the exponential blow-up in the number of required training iterations.
-For sorting, intermediate variables sped up the time to reach $99\%$ accuracy by a factor of $3$.

-Sparsely structured attention also makes the network faster to execute.
-Even despite the substantial number of intermediate variables needed to take advantage of sparsity in e.g. BCMF, we show in \cref{ap:complexities} that the computational complexity of GSDM with intermediate variables and structured attention is better than that of a naive approach with neither in all experiments with parameterizable size (i.e. all but Sudoku).